sharma-kshitij-ks/cnn_web_scraper_using_scrapy/README.md

 Calls the save_image method to download and save the image locally.
 Appends the title and local image path to the CSV file.
 In summary, this code defines a Scrapy spider named "cnnspidey" that crawls CNN's website, extracts article titles and images, and saves them to a CSV file.
 The spider can be configured with a specific date and depth, and it limits its scraping based on these parameters.
 Images are downloaded and saved locally for each article.

+## Limitations

+The code may not work if the structure of the CNN website changes.
+It assumes a specific format for dates in URLs.
+Error handling for network issues or website changes is limited.
+Large-scale scraping may be subject to rate limiting and legal considerations.

+## Future Scope
+Potential improvements and extensions for this code include:

+Enhanced error handling and recovery mechanisms.
+Incorporating user-agent rotation to avoid IP blocking.
+Handling dynamic websites that load content via JavaScript.
+Adding support for more news websites.
+Implementing multi-threading or distributed scraping for performance.